 What to do?

-I believe that that knowledge dispels fear.
+I believe that the feeling of uncertainty is something that should drive us to uncover knowledge which in turn dispels fear.

 When we explore and become more familiar with the way the world is changing, it can become less daunting.